Cycle connectivity and pseudoconcavity of flag domains: Introduction

-One of significant properties of non-classical flag domains is cycle connectivity.
-We recall cycle connectivity briefly.
-A flag variety is a homogeneous space with a holomorphic action of a connected complex semisimple Lie group $G$.
-Let $D$ be a flag domain with a real form $G_{\RR}$ of $G$.
-For a base point $o\in D$, we have the maximally compact subgroup $K_{\RR}$ of $G_{\RR}$ containing the isotropy subgroup at $o$.
-The $K_{\RR}$-orbit $C_0$ at $o$ is a compact submanifold contained in $D$.
-Huckleberry \cite{Huc} and Green, Robles and Toledo \cite{GRT} proved that a flag domain $D$ is non-classical if and only if any two points of $D$ are connected by a connected chain $g_1C_0\cup \cdots\cup g_{\ell}C_0$ contained in $D$ with $g_1,\ldots ,g_{\ell}\in G$.
+Cycle connectivity of flag domains are investigated by Huckleberry \cite{Huc} and Green, Robles and Toledo \cite{GRT}.
+We recall it briefly.
+Let $\check{D}$ be a flag manifold with a holomorphic action of a connected complex semisimple Lie group $G$.
+Let $D$ be an open $G_{\RR}$-orbit contained in $\check{D}$ with a real form $G_{\RR}$.
+For a base point $o\in D$, we have the parabolic subgroup $P$ of $G$ stabilizing $o$ and $G_{\RR}\cap P$ contains a $\theta$-stable fundamental Cartan subgroup with a Cartan involution $\theta$.
+For the maximal compact subgroup $K_{\RR}$ fixed by $\theta$, the $K_{\RR}$-orbit $C_0=K_{\RR}o$ is a compact submanifold contained in $D$.
+A flag domain $D$ is non-classical if and only if any two points of $D$ are connected by a connected chain $g_1C_0\cup \cdots\cup g_{\ell}C_0$ contained in $D$ with $g_1,\ldots ,g_{\ell}\in G$.

 The other property we discuss in this paper is pseudoconcavity.
-We say $D$ is pseudoconcave if $D$ contains a relatively compact subset where the Levi form on every boundary point has at least one negative eigenvalue (see \S \ref{pcc} for precise definition).
-Pseudoconcavity is defined for complex manifolds, and there are several classical results by Andreotti and Grauert (cf. \cite{A}).
-In fact, pseudoconcave manifolds are a generalization of compact complex manifolds, which behave like compact complex manifolds in many ways.
-For instance, if $D$ is pseudoconcave, $H^0(D,\calO)=\CC$ and $\dim{H^0(D,E)}<\infty$ ({\it the finiteness theorem}) for any holomorphic vector bundle $E$.
-Moreover, the field of all meromorphic function on a pseudoconcave manifold $D$ is an algebraic field of transcendental degree less than $\dim{D}$.
-Huckleberry \cite{Huc0} proved that if $D$ is classical $D$ is not pseudoconcave but {\it pseudoconvex}.
+We say $D$ is pseudoconcave if $D$ contains a relatively compact subset where a Levi form on every boundary point has at least one negative eigenvalue.
+Pseudoconcavity of complex manifolds is studied by Andreotti and Grauert in 1960's.
+Pseudoconcave manifolds are a generalization of compact complex manifolds, which behave like compact complex manifolds in many ways.
+For instance, if $D$ is pseudoconcave, $H^0(D,\calO)=\CC$ and $\dim{H^0(D,E)}<\infty$ (the finiteness theorem) for any holomorphic vector bundle $E$.
+Moreover, the field of all meromorphic functions on a pseudoconcave manifold $D$ is an algebraic field of transcendental degree less than $\dim{D}$.
+Huckleberry \cite{Huc0} proved that classical flag domains are not pseudoconcave but pseudoconvex.